 So that’s the basic flow of the payment process and payment record keeping.
 With that in mind you have options as how you want to pay your vendors.

-Option 1: Instantly pay vendors using one of the following payment gateway plugins available from IgniteWoo: PayPal Adaptive Payments (built into WooCommerce Vendor Marketplace Pro) and Stripe Payments (sold separately).
+Option 1: Instantly and automatically pay vendors using one of the following payment gateway plugins available from IgniteWoo: PayPal Adaptive Payments, PayPal Payouts (both built into WooCommerce Vendor Marketplace Pro), or Stripe Payments (sold separately).
 When vendors connect their respective user account on your site to one of the above gateways your site can send them payment instantly every time they sell an item.
 If vendors opt not to connect their payment account then their commissions are recorded as “unpaid” and you can process those payments whenever you prefer.

 Pay to Post Products / Pay to Feature Products – The Token System